-- Home --

 The material we use is “tarred codline.”
 This is a twisted nylon twine, saturated with something like “road tar” in order to make the fiber denser (it sinks in salt water) and to protect it from abrasion.
 It is used primarily for commercial fishing nets and lines -- and is perhaps a little less dense and wire-like than the natural-fibre hemp it replaces.

-We recently added the Jailer's Cat.
+We later added the Jailer's Cat.
 The first was made on request for a good customer who did not have the space nor the hand power to wield one of the larger ones.
+K076

-It has a shorter and slimmer handle for the smaller hand and six whipped end tresses of a slightly smaller diameter line -- not the eight or 12 of the larger and heavier Prison Cats.
+It has a shorter and slimmer handle for the smaller hand and six whipped end tresses of a slightly smaller diameter line.
 It is very fast ... and cutting.
-Even at 36" overall, it will make stripes and the whipped ends could draw blood.
+Even at 36" overall, it will make stripes -- and the whipped ends could draw blood.

 (The original standard appears to have been more than two feet of tresses on a two-foot handle which, in practice, is just a bit too long for modern ceiling heights.
 Besides, it generates a lot of power for unincarcerated people with whom one might wish to play again.)

-Now, once again, we have made a version of the Thieves' Cat on special order, and are offering it to our customers.
-If "bigger is better" then this one is the best of the lot!
+We now include a version of the Thieves' Cat that had been made on special order.
+If "bigger is better" this one is the best of the lot!
 The proportions are indeed the ones we cited as "original standards."

 The big difference is the style of the handle.
 A full two feet long, it is partially French-Whipped, with the rest plain wrapped.
-The other difference is that the gauge of the tarred codline is the heaviest of all our codlines.
-And, of course, each tress has five knots spaced strategically.
+The other difference is that the gauge of the tarred codline is the heaviest of all our codlines, #96, .15" diameter.
+And, each tress has five knots spaced strategically.
 Ouch!

 All are Extreme